GalaxyBalaxy/EasyMusicPaste/README.md

 Feel free to use or modify.

 # Installing
-Clone respority into directory of choice.
-CD to directory with setup.py and do `pip install .` To use, copy the tracklist, go to your terminal and run `emp`
+Download zip with big green code button up top.
+Unzip in desired directory.
+CD to directory with setup.py and do `pip install .`
+To use, copy the tracklist, go to your terminal and run `emp`

 IMPORTANT: